- Healthcare Analytics

 Propose: In order to implement electronic health services in Iran with its own limits as a developing country, we performed preliminary study on the current status of Irans health system as a part of a strategic planning.
 Methods and Results: Mashhad health system (second populated city in Iran) was our case study.
 We defined four kinds of health units in the city including clinical units, laboratories, hospitals and management units of the system.
 List of problems were prepared through observing the system and face to face interviews with people in charge in those units.
 Problems were categorized by PIECES framework.
 Then a survey on clients and health workers opinions about found problem was performed to identify the importance and intensity of each problem in the each unit.
 The end results directed us to propose relevant electronic health services to satisfy system requirements.
 Conclusions: proposed requirement-based electronic health services, produced by preliminary study, open the way for second phase of our strategic planning for implementing electronic health services called blueprint design.

-Lee, T, Ghapanchi, AH, Talaei-Khoei, A & Ray, P 2018, 'Strategic information system planning in healthcare organizations' in Global Business Expansion: Concepts, Methodologies, Tools, and Applications, IGI Global, USA, pp. 1048-1077.View/Download from: UTS OPUS or Publisher's site
+Lee, T, Ghapanchi, AH, Talaei-Khoei, A & Ray, P 2018, 'Strategic information system planning in healthcare organizations' in Global Business Expansion: Concepts, Methodologies, Tools, and Applications, IGI Global, USA, pp. 1048-1077.View/Download from: Publisher's site

 © 2018, IGI Global.
 The healthcare industry is a critical and growing part of economies worldwide.
 To provide better quality of care, and value for money, billions of dollars are being spent on bettering information systems in healthcare organizations.
 Strategic Information System Planning (SISP) is instrumental in making informed decisions to achieve the health organizations' goals and objectives.
 This paper undertakes a systematic review to gain insight into existing studies on SISP in healthcare organizations.
 Our systematic review of papers on SISP from 1985 to 2011 examines the background and trend of research into SISP in the healthcare industry, classification of topics in SISP, as well as sets of tools and guidelines to aid practitioners and the research community alike.

-Smith, ST, Talaei-Khoei, A, Ray, M & Ray, PK 2011, 'Agent-Based Monitoring of Functional Rehabilitation Using Video Games' in Advanced Computational Intelligence Paradigms in Healthcare 5, Springer, Germany, pp. 113-141.View/Download from: UTS OPUS or Publisher's site
+Smith, ST, Talaei-Khoei, A, Ray, M & Ray, PK 2011, 'Agent-Based Monitoring of Functional Rehabilitation Using Video Games' in Advanced Computational Intelligence Paradigms in Healthcare 5, Springer, Germany, pp. 113-141.View/Download from: Publisher's site

 In recent years, there has been an increasing trend towards using video games for health applications.
 In particular interactive video games, where an individual interacts with the game by moving their limbs or whole body, have started to find application in the field of rehabilitation medicine.
 The often dull and repetitive nature of rehabilitation exercise can be transformed into an activity to which patients happily adhere via the use of engaging video games that are enjoyable to play.
 One additional potential benefit of video game use in rehabilitation is that patients can continue to interact with the video game system in their own home following discharge from hospital.
 As such, video games may offer a means for rehabilitation specialists to remotely assess compliance of patients with their rehabilitation therapy and monitor changes in function over time.
 Although the use of technology for monitoring health at home is now widespread, an as yet unexplored challenge lies in integrating information technologies with rehabilitation games.
 This keeps the health professional informed about compliance and progress of the video game exercise, while the patient performs her/his prescribed rehabilitation routine at home.
 Therefore, there is a strong need for a computational framework to support the medical professional and patient by using an agent-based architecture.
 Agents are pieces of software that act on behalf of human roles, involved in rehabilitation process.
 The objective of this chapter is to thus address major issues in designing an agent-based mobile monitoring system for rehabilitation treatments.
 The chapter also suggests how to remotely measure the patients progress in rehabilitation treatments while the patient plays video games at home.